krishnabits001/domain_specific_cl/README.md

 **Contrastive learning of global and local features for medical image segmentation with limited annotations** <br/>

-The code is for the article "Contrastive learning of global and local features for medical image segmentation with limited annotations" which got accepted as an oral presentation at NeurIPS 2020 (34th international conference on Neural Information Processing Systems).
-With the proposed pre-training method using Contrastive learning, we get competitive segmentation performance with just 2 labelled training volumes compared to benchmark that is trained with many labelled volumes.<br/>
+The code is for the article "Contrastive learning of global and local features for medical image segmentation with limited annotations" which got accepted as an Oral presentation at NeurIPS 2020 (34th international conference on Neural Information Processing Systems).
+With the proposed pre-training method using Contrastive learning, we get competitive segmentation performance with just 2 labeled training volumes compared to a benchmark that is trained with many labeled volumes.<br/>
 https://arxiv.org/abs/2006.10511 <br/>

 **Observations / Conclusions:** <br/>
-1) For medical image segmentation, proposed contrastive pre-training strategy incorporating domain knowledge present naturally across medical volumes yields better performance than baseline, other pre-training methods, semi-supervised and data augmentation methods.
+1) For medical image segmentation, the proposed contrastive pre-training strategy incorporating domain knowledge present naturally across medical volumes yields better performance than baseline, other pre-training methods, semi-supervised, and data augmentation methods.
-2) Proposed local contrastive loss, an extension of global loss, provides additional boost in performance by learning distinctive local-level representation to disinguish between neighbouring regions
+2) Proposed local contrastive loss, an extension of global loss, provides an additional boost in performance by learning distinctive local-level representation to distinguish between neighbouring regions
-3) Proposed pre-training strategy is complementary to semi-supervised and data augmentation methods.
-Combining them yields further boost in accuracy.
+3) The proposed pre-training strategy is complementary to semi-supervised and data augmentation methods.
+Combining them yields a further boost in accuracy.

 **Authors:** <br/>
 Krishna Chaitanya ([email](mailto:krishna.chaitanya@vision.ee.ethz.ch)),<br/>